Scots in World Cup play-off final boost

 World Rugby said the new format was agreed because "the dynamic nature of the pandemic, lockdown restrictions in Hong Kong, challenges regarding re-entry into Samoa" meant neither team could travel to the venue.

-WRC chairman Sir Bill Beaumont said: "Every avenue was explored in attempt to find a solution to this unique and challenging situation.
+Chairman Sir Bill Beaumont said: "Every avenue was explored in attempt to find a solution to this unique and challenging situation.

 "We remain committed to delivering a safe Final Qualification Tournament for the remaining participating unions."